BUSINESS EXIT PLANNING

 Don’t understand the benefits

-Benefits of Exit Planning to you.
+Benefits for you of Exit Planning:

 Lowers business risks